vmware-archive/dispatch/ci/README.md

 `base-images` has several jobs:
 * `create-gke-cluster` and `delete-gke-cluster`: create and delete gke cluster.
 Both jobs are triggered manually.
-* `install-dispatch`: deploys dispatch running instance, triggered by every Dispatch release and will update the existing dispatch intance automatically.
+* `install-dispatch`: deploys dispatch running instance, triggered by every Dispatch release and will update the existing dispatch instance automatically.
 * `uninstall-dispatch`: uninstalls dispatch, triggered manually.

 For each specific language, will have following jobs: